krocon/files-and-folders-mr/.junie/guidelines.md

 - **IMPORTANT NOTICE**: When you are working on apps/fnf/src/edit.html: Please refer to the comprehensive guide at `.junie/instructions_plain_html-edit.md` for detailed implementation instructions.
 - **IMPORTANT NOTICE**: When you create notes or a TODO list for your analysis, you should write them down in MD syntax as file into the folder `.junie/temp/`.
-Don not delete your files here.
+Don't delete your files here.

 - After receiving tool results, carefully reflect on their quality and determine optimal next steps before proceeding.